New Zealand EA class locomotive: Withdrawal

 Ferrymead could not store the locomotives either - they were kept out in the open on the main line connection beside the electric depot at Moorhouse station.
-With an eye to possibly restoring them for use in Wellington, Tranz Rail had EOs 45, 51 and 74 moved to the Picton locomotive depot for storage in 2004.
+With an eye to possibly restoring them for use in Wellington, Tranz Rail had EOs 45, 51 and 74 moved to the Picton locomotive depot for storage in October 2004.
 EO 39 and EO 68 remained at Ferrymead, where Electric Traction Group volunteers repainted EO 39.
 The ETG had also operated EO 45, 68, and 74 on several notable occasions while they were there.

 Reuse in Wellington

-In 2007 the three Picton locomotives were transferred north to the Hutt Workshops where they were refurbished for use by Tranz Metro on Wellington Metlink suburban trains as a short-term solution to increase capacity before the arrival of the Matangi EMUs.
+On 3 October 2007, the three Picton locomotives were transferred north to the Hutt Workshops where they were refurbished for use by Tranz Metro on Wellington Metlink suburban trains as a short-term solution to increase capacity before the arrival of the Matangi EMUs.
+The locomotives were fitted with new radios, Translog event recorders, a single arm pantograph which replaced the two pantographs on each locomotive, and a signal trip which applied the brakes automatically if they passed a red signal (as used in the Wellington suburban area).
+The electrical and control systems were unchanged.
+Externally their colour scheme combined their older red livery with the new KiwiRail red and yellow livery, plus white whiskers on each yellow front end.

 Two locomotives top and tailed six SE carriages owned by the Greater Wellington Regional Council and refurbished at Hillside Workshops, while the third locomotive was kept as a spare.
 The first such train ran on 8 December 2008.
-In October 2008 the two remaining EOs at Ferrymead, EOs 39 and 68, were also moved north to Hutt Workshops, where they were used for donor parts and remained unrestored.
+In October 2008, the two remaining EOs at Ferrymead, EOs 39 and 68, were also moved north to Hutt Workshops, where they were used for donor parts and remained unrestored.

 The EO/SE train was typically stabled in Upper Hutt overnight, running an early morning service into Wellington before running to Plimmerton and back on the Paraparaumu Line (now the Kapiti Line).
 It stabled in Wellington until the afternoon peak, when it ran to Upper Hutt - a projected afternoon service to Plimmerton never eventuated.
-In early 2011 the Plimmerton run was discontinued, and towards the latter half of the year, the trip from Upper Hutt typically did not run, with the train returning to Wellington after the evening trip and overnighting there.
+In early 2011, the Plimmerton run was discontinued, and towards the latter half of the year, the trip from Upper Hutt typically did not run, with the train returning to Wellington after the evening trip and overnighting there.